DucManhPhan/DucManhPhan.github.io/_posts/2020-05-07-understanding-about-one-to-many-relationship-with-jpa.md

         private Long id;

         @ManyToOne(fetch = FetchType.LAZY)
-        @JoinColumn(name = "football_club_id", referencedColumnName="id")
+        @JoinColumn(name = "clubId", referencedColumnName="id")
         private FootballClubEntity footballClub;
     }
     ```

-    The difference between the cascade.REMOVE parameter and the orphanRemoval parameter is in the response to disconnecting a relationship.
+    The difference between the `cascade.REMOVE` parameter and the `orphanRemoval` parameter is in the response to disconnecting a relationship.

     For example: